McDonnell Douglas F-4 Phantom II non-U.S. operators: Iran

 The Iraqi air force performed a very deep strike of more than 837 km (520 mi) inside Iran, but this small formation was intercepted by two Iranian F-4s and one or two MiGs were lost.
 F-4s struck back the following day in Operation Kaman 99 and destroyed many strategic Iraqi targets with bombs and missiles.
 After these attacks against strategic targets, the F-4s struck tactical battlefield targets, destroying many Iraqi armored vehicles.
 The Iraqi invasion was stopped within several weeks.

 Due to battlefield and accidental losses and the lack of spare parts, by the mid-1980s there were just 20–30 Iranian Phantoms still flying.
 The quantity of weapons and spare parts was not enough to sustain the fleet, but Iran is believed to have benefited from foreign assistance with clandestine shipments of up to 23 new airframes, plus spares from the U.S. and Israel (during the Iran-Contra Affair), as well as from locally designed and reverse-engineered components and weapons, and incorporation of ex-Soviet and Chinese technology.
 The aircraft of an Iranian F-4 pilot who deserted on 31 August 1984 to Saudi Arabia was examined and found to have Israeli and European spare parts installed.
 Another deserting F-4 was less lucky, being intercepted and shot down by Saudi F-15 Eagles on 5 June 1984.
-F-4s took part in interdiction missions against oil tankers using AGM-65 Maverick missiles and even AIM-9 Sidewinder air-to-air missiles, while bombs were not used, probably due to shortages.
+F-4s took part in interdiction missions against oil tankers using AGM-65 Maverick missiles and AIM-9 Sidewinder air-to-air missiles.

 In the 21st century, the Iranian government still has between 50 and 75 F-4s in service.
 Among these, there are still some original F-4Ds updated with improved avionics, including limited look-down radar.
 On 30 November 2014, Al Jazeera reported that an Iranian F-4 had conducted an airstrike in Iraq against Islamic State militants.
-The United States confirmed the attack several days later, but Iran did not confirm or deny Iranian airstrikes had taken place; both denied they coordinated any sort of air attack against IS forces in Iraq.
+The United States confirmed the attack several days later, but Iran did not confirm or deny the airstrikes had taken place; both denied they coordinated any sort of air attack against IS forces in Iraq.